andrew/ultimate-awesome/README.md

 - [awesome-text-summarization](https://github.com/icoxfog417/awesome-text-summarization) - The guide to tackle with the Text Summarization.
 - [awesome-webgl](https://github.com/sjfricke/awesome-webgl) - A curated list of awesome WebGL libraries, resources and much more.
 - [awesome-macos](https://github.com/phmullins/awesome-macos) - A curated list of awesome software for Apple's macOS.
+- [Blockchain-Development-Resources](https://github.com/frankiefab100/Blockchain-Development-Resources) - The contents of this repository will help you launch a career in Blockchain development.
+How to deploy Smart contracts on Ethereum, build DApps, DeFi, DAO, NFT and Token protocol. .
 - [awesome-imbalanced-learning](https://github.com/ZhiningLiu1998/awesome-imbalanced-learning) - Everything about class-imbalanced/long-tail learning: papers, codes, frameworks, and libraries | 有关类别不平衡/长尾学习的一切：论文、代码、框架与库.
 - [awesome-gpt-store](https://github.com/devisasari/awesome-gpt-store) - A curated list of awesome GPTs in the GPT Store.
 - [awesome-echarts](https://github.com/ecomfe/awesome-echarts) - Awesome list of  Apache ECharts.